by Marilyn Maple

 Florida, USA

-You’re not supposed to drive through sandstorms but my three-year-old daughter and I drove very slowly through one in the Painted Desert.
+You’re not supposed to drive through sandstorms, but in 1958, my three-year-old daughter and I drove very slowly through one in the Painted Desert.
 Holding wet cloths over our mouths in order to breathe, we managed to weather all the sand that drifted into the car.

 Once free from the ravages of the granular torrent, we looked for a place to stop.
 Signs tipped haphazardly in the sand promised a refuge.
 They read, “See the Prehistoric Animals” and pointed down what once had been a paved road.
 My daughter wanted to know what a prehistoric animal was.
 Knowing it would be an iguana or something like that, I told her it was a lizard.

 The man told us he was a Blackfoot.
 The woman said she was a Sioux.
 This was their home and their business.
-They tracked animals to their lair and would then take one or two of the young, hand raise them, and sell them to circuses or zoos.
+They tracked animals to their lair and took one or two of the young to hand raise them,and sell them to circuses or zoos.
 Oh, by the way… the prehistoric monster was a lizard.

-They told me, with a smile on their faces and sparkling enthusiastic dark eyes, that a man had come by in 1948 or 49 and told them about all the poor war orphans in Japan and how there weren’t enough people who could house them.
+With smiles on their faces and sparkling, enthusiastic dark eyes, they told me that a man had come by in 1948 or 49 and told them about all the poor war orphans in Japan and how there weren’t enough people who could house them.

 I’ve never forgotten those moments standing in the desert.
 It was a time both real and unreal.
 Many times I go back to relive those moments, especially when I begin to doubt the goodness in humanity, the beauty of mankind, and the capability of caring that lies deep within all of us.
 I’ve never been so enriched.

-Life is not a desert, void of human love and selflessness.
-It has many souls who provide the waters of fulfillment in an oasis of unconditional giving.
+Life is not a desert void of human love and selflessness.
+It has many souls who offer the waters of fulfillment in an oasis of unconditional giving.

 I am a subscriber to Heroic Stories for many years now.
 This story “Life is not a Desert” is one of the moving and well written stories I have had the pleasure to read.
 Thank you very much for sharing.